arive298/RPI3_JTAG_Debugger/README.md

 ## 2)	Wire connections between Raspberry Pi 3 and JTAG adapter:
 ![PIN Setup Guide](https://user-images.githubusercontent.com/32407701/63525134-2c2c0b80-c4cb-11e9-96f6-ecc47c8aff89.jpg)
-Note: For TDI you can use GPIO 26 with ALT4 mode instead, but you would need to modify the code on the next step.
-Also, triple check wire connections
+#### Note: For TDI you can use GPIO 26 with ALT4 mode instead, but you would need to modify the code on the next step.
+Also, triple check wire connections.

 ## 3)	Raspberry Pi Setup
 Login into the raspberry pi and compile and run the JtagEnabler.cpp file.
 This file must be compile everytime you restart the RPI.